 Book Club / Culture

-What do we know so far about the sixth book in the ACOTAR series?
+It’s finally finished: What we know about the sixth book in the ACOTAR series

-When Sarah J. Maas recently posted some videos from a Taylor Swift concert, the reaction from the ACOTAR fandom was largely the same.
+When Sarah J. Maas posted videos from a Taylor Swift concert, the reaction from the ACOTAR fandom was largely the same.
 Girl, get back to your computer!

 The fifth book in the series – A Court of Silver Flames – was published in February of 2021, which means we're coming up on four years of waiting for the next book in the series.
 I don't know about you, but I'm getting impatient.

 There was an update from the publisher Bloomsbury in 2023 that said fans could expect the book in 2025.
-Although, some sources have circulated saying we might have to wait until early 2026.
-Honestly, at this rate, we might end up with the first series of the ACOTAR TV Show first.
+But we're nearly half way through 2025 and we are yet to hear concrete news on the release date.
+Some sources have circulated saying we might have to wait until early 2026.
+Honestly, at this rate, we might end up with the first series of the ACOTAR TV Show first, even though its been repeatedly cancelled.

-Sources suggest we'll get news on the official release date at the quarterly Bloomsbury trade and business update on 20 March.
+There was some hype that we were going to get some news in March 2025 regarding the the official release date.
+This is when the quarterly Bloomsbury trade and business update happened – on 20 March.
 It's common for Bloomsbury to make major book release announcements on these dates.
-So keep your eyes peeled for some potential news on the release.
-We'll keep this article updated, so watch this space.
+Alas, nothing happened and there was no meaningful news on the book.

 It will likely focus on Elain's perspective